startupengine/startupengine/README.md

-# SitePress: the CMS for Startups
+# SmartStartup: the CMS for Startups

-SitePress is a beautiful &amp; open-source content, marketing, and analytics platform **for startups**.
+SmartStartup is a beautiful &amp; open-source content, marketing, and analytics platform **for startups**.

 Powered by [Contentful](https://contentful.com), [Laravel](https://laravel.com), and [Webslides](https://github.com/webslides/webslides/).